inertiarobotics/Pan-Tilt-Camera-A/README.md

-# Pan Tilt Mechanism Version 1 - For Raspberry Pi Camera V2
+# Pan Tilt Mechanism Version 1
+For Raspberry Pi Camera V2

+# Why ?
 The widely available pan tilt mechanism kits sold by adafruit, sparkfun or piromoni (https://www.sparkfun.com/products/14391) are quite cheap and handy to setup , but lack to deliver stability.
 They servo necks rattles and wiggles under motion.
 This design uses bearings at pan and tilt positions to offer a stabler design.

 ## Prerequisites / BOM: